thepratikshamishra/expense-tracker/README.md

 # 💸 Expense Tracker

-Beginner-friendly Python project for tracking daily expenses using SQLite
+Beginner-friendly Python web app for tracking daily expenses using Flask and SQLite

-A simple **Python console application** to manage your expenses.
+A simple **Python web application** to manage your expenses.
-Users can add expenses, view all records, and get a **total spending summary**.
+Users can add expenses, view all records, delete entries and get a **category-wise spending summary**.
-This project demonstrates **Python basics** like SQLite, loops, user input handling, and formatted output.
+This project demonstrates **Python + Flask basics** like SQLite, CRUD Operations, routing, and Bootstrap UI.

 ---